James C. Duff: Legal and political career

-From July 2006 through September 15, 2011, Duff served as Director of the Administrative Office of the United States Courts.
-He was appointed in April 2006 by United States Chief Justice John Roberts.
-On May 31, 2011, Duff announced that he was stepping down to assume the position of CEO at the Freedom Forum.
+In April 2006, Duff was appointed director of the Administrative Office of the United States Courts by Chief Justice John Roberts.
+As director, Duff was the secretary of the Judicial Conference of the United States and a member of the board of the Federal Judicial Center.
+On May 31, 2011, Duff announced that he would be stepping down on September 15 to assume the position of CEO at the Freedom Forum.

 He was appointed to the Georgetown Law Center's Board of Visitors in 2014 and serves on the boards of Freedom House, the Supreme Court Historical Society and the University of Kentucky Arts & Sciences Advisory Board.
 He was named to the University of Kentucky Arts & Sciences Hall of Fame in 2012 and was given the Georgetown Entertainment and Media Law Achievement Award in 2012.
 Duff was elected to the membership at the American Law Institute in 2016.